 Your bunion surgery specialist Dr. Solomon offers a variety of the newest bunion treatment options (minimal incision, no scar) for those dealing with bunions in New York City.
 At Manhattan Foot Specialists, we perform the latest minimally invasive bunion surgery techniques also known as no scar bunion surgery only when conservative (non-surgical solutions) don’t relieve your bunion pain.

-Dr. Solomon, a top New York bunion surgeon, will choose a procedure that corrects your foot deformity (hallux valgus) with minimal scarring and recovery time.
+Dr. Solomon, a top rated bunion surgeon, chooses a procedure that corrects your foot deformity (hallux valgus) with minimal scarring and recovery time.
 We carefully plan each bunion removal procedure in order to achieve the most optimal cosmetic result.

-Come see our bunion treatment center in Manhattan and meet Dr. Solomon, the top bunionectomy doctor and bunion surgeon.
+Come see our bunion treatment center and meet Dr. Solomon, the top bunionectomy doctor and bunion surgeon.
 Our podiatrists have experience, skill, knowledge, and compassion.
-Get the bunion treatment you need in the safe, reassuring hands of the best bunion surgery NYC specialists.
+Get the bunion treatment you need in the safe, reassuring hands of the best bunion surgery specialists.